fabric8-analytics/fabric8-analytics-vscode-extension/README.md

 - For Maven projects, analyzing a `pom.xml` file, you must have the `mvn` binary in your system’s `PATH` environment.
 - For Node projects, analyzing a `package.json` file, you must have the `npm` binary in your system’s `PATH` environment.
+- For Golang projects, analyzing a `go.mod` file, you must have the `go` binary in your system’s `PATH` environment.
+- For Python projects, analyzing a `requirements.txt` file, you must have the `python3/pip3` or `python/pip` binaries in your system’s `PATH` environment.

 <br >**IMPORTANT:**
 <br >Visual Studio Code by default executes binaries directly in a terminal found in your system's `PATH` environment.
 You can configure Visual Studio Code to look somewhere else to run the necessary binaries.
 You can configure this by accessing the [extension settings](https://code.visualstudio.com/docs/getstarted/settings).
-Click the **Workspace** tab, search for the word _executable_, and specify the absolute path to the binary file you want to use for Maven or Node.
+Click the **Workspace** tab, search for the word _executable_, and specify the absolute path to the binary file you want to use for Maven, Node or Golang.

 **Procedure**